Sunday, 5 February 2012

 The kind and helpful shop assistant smiled and nodded affirmative, but I had no idea whether or not she understood my question.

 I handed the "White Haired Girl" back to her and selected an additional pair of music scores for piano, so I could give each one a cursory once-over.
-Aside from the artistic front covers, the layout inside looked much the same as a Schirmer or Peters publication.
+Aside from the artistic front covers, the layout inside looked much the same as a Schirmer or Peters publication, thus in print form, music was music.

 Although I had no idea what the other two Chinese titles were, I handed my selections to her and confirmed, "I'll take all three."